 6) Infrastructure Flexibility

-Distributed hybrid cloud database gives organizations the needed flexibility to fit in the changing business requirements.
+Distributed hybrid cloud database gives organizations the flexibility to fit the changing business requirements.
 This clears away concerns of getting struck into a long-term contract with a vendor that doesn’t meet your changing requirements.
 By allowing more control on the on-premises hardware stack, a distributed hybrid cloud database gives you enough scope to play with AI/ML features in the public cloud.
 Having hybrid cloud database solutions helps organizations build infrastructure as per their needs with reduced risk, less complexity, and achieve high productivity.

 7) Cost-effectiveness